PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 ### Cloud-native service discovery

-If you're able to use Kubernetes APIs for service discovery in your application, you can query the {{< glossary_tooltip text="API server" term_id="kube-apiserver" >}}
+If you're able to use PlaidCloud APIs for service discovery in your application, you can query the {{< glossary_tooltip text="API server" term_id="kube-apiserver" >}}
 for Endpoints, that get updated whenever the set of Pods in a Service changes.

-For non-native applications, Kubernetes offers ways to place a network port or load balancer in between your application and the backend Pods.
+For non-native applications, PlaidCloud offers ways to place a network port or load balancer in between your application and the backend Pods.

 ## Defining a Service

-A Service in Kubernetes is a REST object, similar to a Pod.
+A Service in PlaidCloud is a REST object, similar to a Pod.
 Like all of the REST objects, you can `POST` a Service definition to the API server to create a new instance.
 The name of a Service object must be a valid